Advertiser Disclosure

 Travel Benefits and Protections

-Each of these cards comes with a wide variety of travel benefits.
-Like many other cards, there are no foreign transaction fees, plus additional insurance will protect your trips and purchases with some of the best travel coverage available.
+Each of these cards offers a wide range of travel benefits.
+Like many other cards, there are no foreign transaction fees.
+Additionally, this card offers some of the best travel coverage available, protecting your trips and purchases.

 While some of the levels of travel protections are similar, let’s highlight the main differences:

-One of the best travel benefits of the Chase Sapphire Reserve card is access to 1,400+ airport lounges with a complimentary membership to Priority Pass, helping frequent flyers travel in comfort and style when passing through airports all over the world.
+One of the best travel benefits of the Chase Sapphire Reserve card is access to 1,300 airport lounges available with complimentary Priority Pass membership.
+Lounge access includes the Chase Sapphire Lounges by the Club, as well as select Air Canada lounges and cafes.
+Lounge access helps frequent flyers travel in comfort and style when passing through airports worldwide.

-The main difference, when it comes to car rental insurance, is that the Chase Sapphire Preferred card doesn’t cover expensive or “exotic” cars, and the Chase Sapphire Reserve card offers additional rental coverage with up to $75,000 in reimbursement for theft or collision.
+The main difference, when it comes to car rental insurance, is that the Chase Sapphire Preferred card doesn’t cover expensive or exotic cars.
+In contrast, the Chase Sapphire Reserve card offers additional rental coverage with up to $75,000 in reimbursement for theft or collision.

 Hot Tip: For more information on the top cards for coverage, check out our guide to the best credit cards for car rental insurance coverage.

-Both cards also offer roadside assistance, but the Chase Sapphire Preferred card charges $69.95 per service call, while the Chase Sapphire Reserve card offers 4 free service calls valued up to $50 each per year.
+Both cards also offer roadside assistance, but the Chase Sapphire Preferred card charges a flat fee per service call, while the Chase Sapphire Reserve card offers 4 free service calls, valued up to $50 each, per year.

-Purchase protection adds additional peace of mind for purchases made with your card.
+Purchase protection provides an added layer of peace of mind for purchases made with your card.
 Both offer up to $50,000 in claims per year, but the Chase Sapphire Reserve card protects up to $10,000 per item while the Chase Sapphire Preferred card offers $500 per item.

 Bottom Line: Both cards offer significant travel protections for the average traveler and solid purchase protections.
-The Chase Sapphire Reserve card is ideal for those who will benefit from the enhanced perks and 3x bonus categories.
+The Chase Sapphire Reserve card is ideal for those who would benefit from the enhanced coverage.

 Authorized Users

-However, authorized users of the Chase Sapphire Reserve card do receive lounge access through the Priority Pass Select membership.
+However, authorized users of the Chase Sapphire Reserve card do receive the added benefit of worldwide lounge access through the Priority Pass Select membership.

 Final Thoughts

-Both of these cards offer incredible benefits and travel protections while offering a flexible rewards program with fantastic value and earning potential for almost everyone.
+Both of these cards offer incredible benefits and travel protections, along with a flexible rewards program that provides fantastic value and earning potential for almost everyone.

-The Chase Sapphire Preferred card is perfect for anyone looking for their first travel rewards credit card.
-Earn up to 3x points per dollar spent on popular categories like dining, online grocery purchases, and select streaming services.
+The Chase Sapphire Preferred card is ideal for individuals seeking their first travel rewards credit card.
+Earn up to 3x points per $1 spent on popular categories like dining, online grocery purchases, and select streaming services.

-This is also a great card for someone who may not have immediate travel plans but wants to start saving a valuable and flexible rewards points currency.
-With a lower annual fee, keeping this card long-term is not as much of an investment, and it will keep your points from expiring as long as you keep the card open.
+This is also a great card for someone who may not have immediate travel plans but wants to start earning valuable and flexible rewards points currency.
+With its lower annual fee, keeping this card long-term is a more manageable investment, and it prevents your points from expiring as long as you keep the card open.

-The Chase Sapphire Reserve card is the perfect card for the frequent traveler who will take full advantage of all the travel credits (remember, Uber counts as travel, too!), enhanced travel benefits, and protections.
+The Chase Sapphire Reserve card is ideal for the frequent traveler who will take full advantage of all the travel credits (remember, Uber counts as travel, too!), numerous statement credits for select purchases, enhanced travel benefits, and protections.

-Frequent travelers will also be able to take greater advantage of the increased earning potential with the 3x points for all travel and dining purchases.
+Frequent travelers can take greater advantage of the increased earning potential, with 8x points for all travel booked via Chase Travel, 4x points for direct airline and hotel purchases, and 3x points on dining worldwide.

 The bottom line is that the Chase Sapphire Preferred card is a great place to start.
-If you get the card (or already have it) and notice that you could benefit from an increase to 3x points on travel and dining or some perks that would make your travel better, then you can apply for a Chase Sapphire Reserve card.
+If you could benefit from elevated earnings and the extra perks that would make your travel better, you may find better value with the Chase Sapphire Reserve card.

 Frequently Asked Questions